Soy Wax:

 Pros of Using Soy in Candles?

-Truly, everyone is going to have their own opinions on what is “better” for their candle making projects.
-Furthermore, some will prefer a more natural product to burn in their homes or places of work.
+Everyone is going to have their own opinions on what is “better” for their candle making projects.
+Some will prefer a more natural product to burn in their homes or places of work.

 Soy Burns Longer and Slower: